This policy supersedes the previous versions entitled “Data Management Guide”

 University Leadership is responsible for appointing Departmental Security Administrators as needed to fulfill the requirements of this policy.
 University Leadership is responsible for ensuring their unit’s knowledge of and compliance with this policy.

 University Leadership and Technology Providers are responsible for appointing Data Custodians as needed to fulfill the requirements of this policy.
 They are responsible for ensuring Custodians understand their responsibilities under this policy.

 Data Trustees are responsible for:

-Data Trustees are responsible for reviewing requests for access to Subject Data and responding within (3) business days.
-The required elements of an approval are described in Section [IV].
+Data Trustees are responsible for reviewing requests for access to Subject Data and responding within three business days.
+The required elements of an approval are described in the Documentation of Approvals section.
 Data Trustees should grant access to Subject Data only to individuals, Project developers or Project teams with a demonstrable legitimate administrative need for the Subject Data, in accordance with guidelines set by the Data Executive, and a plan for compliance with University policy and applicable law.
 The Data Trustee should approve access to only the minimum amount of Subject Data for minimum amount of time that is necessary to meet the requester’s needs.
 If applicable to the technology, the Data Trustee may specify types of access (read-only, read-write).